sebastianruder/NLP-progress/sentiment_analysis.md

 The [IMDb dataset](https://ai.stanford.edu/~ang/papers/acl11-WordVectorsSentimentAnalysis.pdf) is a binary sentiment analysis dataset consisting of 50,000 reviews from the Internet Movie Database (IMDb) labeled as positive or negative.
+The dataset contains an even number of positive and negative reviews.
+Only highly polarizing reviews are considered.
+A negative review has a score ≤ 4 out of 10, and a positive review has a score ≥ 7 out of 10.
+No more than 30 reviews are included per movie.
 Models are evaluated based on accuracy.

 | Model           | Accuracy  |  Paper / Source |
 | ------------- | :-----:| --- |